cillustrisimo/interjust_dashboard/README.md

 This is the early draft of a project for the Responsibility Lab, building data visualization tools for InterJust.
 We are utilizing the Observable Framework

-**To see how we intend the visualization to render at the end of our work, launch a terminal in the HTML_Drafts folder and run the following code:**
+**To see how we intend the visualization to render at the end of our work, you may navigate to [https://username.github.io/repository-name/](https://username.github.io/repository-name/), or  launch a terminal in the run the following code:**
 ```
 python3 -m http.server
 ```